FACTORS OF INFLUENCE

-In addition to the outdoor climate, the roomclimate around us plays a major role as well.
+In addition to the outdoor climate, the room climate around us also plays a major role.
 Air-conditioning and heating systems have a profoundly negative effect

-on sensitive skin and an even worse effect on dry skin, particularly if rooms are not aired enough.
+on sensitive skin and can even worsen the effect on dry skin, particularly if rooms are not aired enough.
 As a consequence, the skin requires a great deal of care and protection.

 Our tip for beautiful, healthy skin: